planetscale/cli/README.md

 ```
 brew install planetscale/tap/pscale
 ```
-Optional: `pscale` requires the MySQL Client for certain commands.
+Optional: `pscale` requires a MySQL 8 Client in your PATH for certain commands.
 You can install it by running:

 ```
-brew install mysql-client
+brew install mysql-client@8.4
 ```

 To upgrade to the latest version: